jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/parts.rst

 Parts (Front Mission 1)
 ===============================
+In Front Mission, wanzers can be customized with parts.
 Parts have the following attributes:

 * DF: defense (effective HP = defense * HP)
 * HP: hit points
 * Hit: Accuracy, only used when a weapon is in grip (multiplied with the weapon's Hit).